 Getting the job

 Planning for the new library began in 1995, when the city of San Diego began earmarking the funds it needed to replace its 1950s-era main library to serve the city’s growing population.
 The city hired architect Rob Wellington Quigley to design a building that would serve not only as a shelter for books but a community gathering space and architectural focal point for the downtown area.
-Over the next 15 years the city and non-profit enthusiast groups garnered the $185 million needed for construction while plans were completed and permitted.
+Over the next 15 years the city raised the $185 million needed for construction while plans were completed and permitted.
 In 2010 Turner was hired on as general contractor and initiated the bidding process for a concrete subcontractor and other trades.

 An open structure

 The library was structurally designed to provide open floor plans throughout the building with lots of natural daylighting.
 “As you walk the floors of the library, for instance through where the stacks will be, there is very little interruption of the space,” Fleming says.
 “Even though you’re in this expansive concrete structure, what might appear imposing on the plans is in fact open and airy.”

 This open effect was achieved through the use of Special Moment-Resisting Frame (SMRF) concrete beams and columns incorporated with conventional waffle slab floor plates, which all but eliminated the need for shear walls throughout the building.
 Typical SMRF beams are upturned 5 feet deep by 27 inches wide, while the SMRF columns range in size, up to 75 inches square.
 The SMRF beams and columns are located along the structure’s perimeter to create rigidity in the planes of the building facades.
 This design strategy allows the interior of the library to be supported by much smaller gravity columns, only 30 inches square.